Are you pregnant and experiencing back pain? Or are you wondering if there are things you can do to avoid discomfort down the line?

 - Does Back Pain Feel Different from Back Labor?

 - How to Prevent Back Pain During Pregnancy

 - 14 Tips to Relieve Your Achy Back

 How Common is Back Pain During Pregnancy?

-Back pain is incredibly common during pregnancy and is experienced in varying degrees by most expectant women.
-Though most women experience some level of discomfort, 50 to 70 percent of women specifically report struggling with back pain during pregnancy (source).
+Back pain is incredibly common during pregnancy, in fact, it affects more than two-thirds of pregnant women (source) and is experienced in varying degrees of severity by most expectant women.
+Though most women experience some level of general discomfort during pregnancy, 50 to 70 percent of women specifically report struggling with back pain during pregnancy (source).

 While most people associate back pain with the end of pregnancy thanks to the bulging belly and extra weight, it can occur at any point — even before you’ve even put on a pound.